 Thin film solar cells using halide perovskite polycrystals as semiconductors are entering the stage of factory production after their power conversion efficiencies have rapidly improved to 27 %, reaching a level comparable to the highest efficiency of single-crystalline Si solar cells.
 To ensure stable high efficiency and long device life, further studies on the photovoltaic performance are focused on molecular level improvement of hetero junction interfaces for efficient charge transports.
 Among inverted p-i-n junction devices which are becoming a major structure in the perovskite photovoltaics, the device using SAMs (self-assembled monolayers) in place of hole transport layer has succeeded in obtaining high efficiencies equivalent to conventional n-i-p devices, Interface molecular engineering, including SAM-based modified interfaces, is essential for reducing charge recombination loss and enhancing photovoltage in power generation.
 This paper presents research progress on interface engineering for high voltage device performance and our recent efforts to design new structures of perovskite solar cell with SAM-modified hetero-junction interfaces.

-The cover art is attributed to an article entitled “Advances of Perovskite Solar Cells: Interface Engineering to Achieve High Photovoltage Performance” by Prof. Tsutomu Miyasaka et al. selected as an Editor’s Choice for the 72nd Special Feature, “Research Frontiers of Photoelectrochemical Energy Conversion and Photocatalysis” recommended jointly by the guest editors from The Photoelectrochemistry Research Group and the editorial board.
+“Advances of Perovskite Solar Cells: Interface Engineering to Achieve High Photovoltage Performance” by Prof. Tsutomu Miyasaka et al. is selected as an Editor’s Choice for the 72nd Special Feature, “Research Frontiers of Photoelectrochemical Energy Conversion and Photocatalysis” recommended jointly by the guest editors from The Photoelectrochemistry Research Group and the editorial board.
 It synthesizes and advances a rapidly industrializing field: halide-perovskite thin-film photovoltaics now achieving 27% power conversion efficiency, rivaling single-crystalline Si.
 The authors present compelling evidence that interface molecular engineering—especially SAM-modified heterojunctions in inverted p-i-n architectures—delivers efficiency on par with conventional n-i-p devices and lead to cost reduction with simplified layer structures.
 The work combines clear mechanistic insight with practical design rules and proposes new device structures directly relevant to scalable manufacturing and long-term stability.
 Its originality, rigor, and translational impact make it an outstanding contribution worthy of recognition.
 This cover art was created and published with financial support from The Electrochemical Society.

 Cyclic Voltammetry Part 1: Fundamentals